 - Gather timely information about natural and botanical medicines for Lyme.

-This class is a required course for students pursuing a WEI Certificate in Herbalism and Environmental Health.
+This class can be used by participants in WEI’s Herbalism and Environmental Health Certificate Program. .
 It can also be applied for clinical credit hours in the Master Herbalism Program (Green Wisdom School of Natural and Botanical Medicine).
 For more information on the Master Herbalism Program please contact Gigi at firstname.lastname@example.org.

 Gigi Stafne MH, ND is an enthusiastic educator, activist and writer in the health justice and natural medicine fields She is faculty at the Women’s Environmental Institute, Director of the Green Wisdom School of Natural & Botanical Medicine and former Executive Director of Herbalists Without Borders International.
 Earth ethics, ecology, sustainability and environmental health are woven into every level of her organizing and teaching for the past 30+ years.